urbit/docs/tutorials/sail-and-udon.md

 is, of course, more to learn.

 The [Ford manual](https://urbit.org/docs/arvo/internals/ford/runes/)
-can show you how to access various ship resources for user in your pages.
-To learn more about how the renderer works, take a look at the `/home/ren/urb.hoon` file inside your urbit.
+can show you how to access various ship resources for use in your pages.
+To learn more about how the renderer works, take a look at the `/home/ren/urb.hoon` file inside your pier.

 ## Udon: A Guide {#udon}